GCyang08/Todo-List-with-Redux/README.md

 # Project Name: To-do List
 ## Overview: This project is a challenge from Frontend Mentor.
 For this project the users should be able to:
           .
-View the optimal layout for the app depending on their device's screen size
+View the optimal layout for the app depending on their device's screen size .
+See hover states for all interactive elements on the page .
+Add new todos to the list
+          .
+Mark todos as complete
+          .
+Delete todos from the list
+          .
+Filter by all/active/complete todos
+          .
+Clear all completed todos
+          .
+Toggle light and dark mode

+## What I did - I coded this project using one of JavaScript's framework called React.
+To layout this project, I used flexbox for my design.
+I also included redux to store my state and dispatch some actions in order for users to have the best experience with this application.

 ## Available Scripts